jrandleman/Heist-Scheme/docs/TYPES.md

        - Note that boolean false `#f` can **never** be registered as truthy, nor may boolean true `#t` **ever** be registered as falsey.

-Remember to check out any file in the [`/lib/primitives/stdlib`](../lib/primitives/stdlib) directory for numerous examples of `data` objects being used!
+Make sure to check out any file in the [`/lib/primitives/stdlib`](../lib/primitives/stdlib) directory for numerous examples of `data` objects being used!